Why MDX#

 </Callout>

-One of MDX's superpowers is the ability to create custom components that make content richer and more interactive.
+The payoff of MDX is the ability to define components that make content richer and more interactive than plain Markdown allows.

 Callouts#